Diabetes

 There are several risk factors for type 2 diabetes.
 Many of these are also risk factors for heart disease, stroke and other chronic conditions.
 They include:

-• Heritage — African, Asian and Hispanic peoples are at a higher risk of developing diabetes.
+• Ethnicity—African, Asian and Hispanic peoples are at a higher risk of developing diabetes.

 • High-blood pressure